staff0rd/hain/docs/plugin-docs.md

 * [Icon URL Format](icon-url-format.md)
 * [Text Format](text-format.md)

-## Very Important Notice
+## Known Issues

-* You should avoid to use `console.log` in your plugin or plugin process would be break.
+- You should avoid to use `console.log` in your plugin or plugin process would be break.
 Instead, you can use `PluginContext.Logger`. (for unknown reason)